 These tests indicate that the cluster finding logic is considerably improved with respect to that on the CPR2 chip.
-The CPR2A cluster finder is able to successfully read-out both more complicated cluster shapes and a higher cluster density.
+The CPR2A cluster finder is able to successfully read out both more complicated cluster shapes and a higher cluster density than that of the CPR2.
 As expected, some errors appear at higher cluster densities.